CalebBell/ht/README.rst

 License information
 -------------------

+ht is MIT licensed.
 See ``LICENSE.txt`` for information on the terms & conditions for usage of this software, and a DISCLAIMER OF ALL WARRANTIES.

 Although not required by the ht license, if it is convenient for you, please cite ht if used in your work.
 Please also consider contributing